trane293/nlp-project/segmenter/answer/Experiments/README_RNN_EXPERIMENTS.asa224.md

 ![Nothing](ims/sequence.png)

+For [Prob_Def_1], newline characters were not parsed and were skipped.
+It was assumed that the input test file will have newlines to determine where to end a line which the RNN was working on.

-For [Prob_Def_1] the issue arises where the newline character either have to be 1) ignored, or 2) incorporated in the parsing, probably as a standalone character.
+However, for [Prob_Def_1] the issue arises where the newline character either have to be 1) ignored, or 2) incorporated in the parsing, probably as a standalone character.
 After some initial experiments, I found that ignoring newline would lead me to lose information about lines, which the network cannot determine at test time.
 So the network lead to generating an output text with basically no new lines.
 After some literature review, I found out that actually parsing newline as a single-letter-character can help the RNN make decisions, since context often changes after each line, and newline character can help RNN to make that decision.

 Hence for [Prob_Def_2] we parse newline characters as having label "S".
-One interesting implementation related fact is that the newline chracter is encoded as a special symbol in unicode, since I was having issues reading it back from a file.
+One interesting implementation related thing is that the newline chracter is encoded as a special symbol in unicode, since I was having issues reading it back from a file.
 The special symbol is chosen at random,and appears to be a degree sign.

 ### Initial Integer Embedding

-Machine learning models cannot directly work on categorical data, the issue arises that the data must converted to an integral representation to make it compatible for training.
+So machine learning models cannot directly work on categorical data, the issue arises that the data must converted to an integral representation to make it compatible for training.
 The method that I use for this is simple, and is highlighted here using English language -

 Given an English alphabet of unique characters, we find there are 26 unique characters.
 Hence, for each character, we assign an integer value such that: